Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 ## Drop-Down to filter return vias by Specific Net or by Net Class
 - How to avoid treating return vias outside selected net or net class as signal vias?
 - Should through-hole pads of a suitable net be considered?
 I'm leaning toward no. User can ignore if desired.
+- Return vias need to *actually* span the relevant reference plane layers
+  - Without getting into actual impedance structure definition, there are some corner cases to watch out for
+  - For an internal signal trace, return via should span layers adjacent to signal layers
+  - If reference planes are not on adjacent layers it may accept a via that doesn't span both reference planes
+  - contrived example: for a SIG1 <> SIG3 route in a SIG1-GND1-SIG2-SIG3-GND2-SIG4 stackup, a SIG1-SIG3 GND via is insufficient because it does not connect GND1 to GND2
+## Do we need to enumerate layers and allow tagging layers as GND references?
+- Much simpler implementation would be to only consider full-stack vias as eligible return vias
+- For complex stackups, only considering full-stack vias could raise false positives (reinforces need for ability to ignore/waive detected failures)
 ## Dedicated list of nets to exclude?
 - Same potential multiselection problem as above
 ## Save states between runs